sffubs/dactyl_manuform_gimbal/README.md

 - Each half can send its own mouse events, which simplifies things
 - I think the power draw for the whole keyboard might exceed 500ma - certainly I had some problems trying to power the whole thing from a single USB port

+### OLED
+I bought a pair of "OLED screens" from Mechboards, because of course I wanted my keyboard to have a screen!
+Actually this turned out to be a really helpful debugging tool, and I ended up printing a lot of diagnostic information to the OLED screen.
+I suspect they are SSD1306 128x32 screens, since they worked in QMK without any modifications.

 ## Daughterboard PCB
 There are a lot of connections in this keyboard: the haptic breakout board, proximity board, OLED, LED, gimbals, TRRS connection.
 Wiring all of these directly to the controller would be difficult.